matter-labs/era-contracts/README.md

 ## Testing

 The tests of the system contracts utilize the zkSync test node.
-In order to run the tests, execute the following command in the root of hte repository:
+In order to run the tests, execute the following command in the root of the repository:

 ```
 bash ./scripts/quick-setup.sh